-Daylight Savings Time is this Sunday, March 12!
-When we “spring forward" we will be losing one hour of sleep (boo!).
-And just when we finally got our babies and toddlers adjusted to the last time change, we now have to do it all over again.
+Daylight Savings Time is Sunday, March 13!
+So here we go yet again!
+And just when we finally got our babies and toddlers adjusted to the last time change, we now have to do it all over.
+We will be moving our clocks up one hour – what was 6am is now 7am and what was 6pm is now 7pm (darker in the morning and brighter in the evening).
 But how can we maintain the good healthy sleep habits we created for our children, despite the time change?
 Here are three approaches you can do to make the transition to go as smoothly as possible.

 Before The Time Change.
 Plan Ahead.
 Try to prevent problems by getting your child ready a few days before the clock change.
 Putting your baby to bed 15 minutes earlier each night can help make the transition simple.
 This means if your child’s bedtime is at 7pm, move it up to 6:45pm.
 Continue moving it up 15 minutes until you have reached 6pm.
 By that time, Daylight Savings Time will have occurred and 6pm will now be 7pm and your baby is back on their regular schedule.